heinhoang/reactjs-scaffold/readme.md

-# Reactjs Scaffolding
+# Reactjs Scaffold
 ### Front-End Boilerplate
-Iceberg is built with React + Babel + Webpack.
+Reactjs Scaffold is built with React + Babel + Webpack.
 It's a solution for start your projects.<br />

 ***
 **Author**: *Hein Hoang*<br />